nwirp/nwirp/about.md

 After the passage of the Immigration Control and Reform Act, there were immigrants and refugees from all over the world who desperately needed legal representation and advocacy if they were to receive the benefits of this new law.
 This new legislation, coupled with this new group's desire to help people from all countries, officially started the Northwest Immigrant Rights Project.

 ## Our Mission

+We seek to promote justice by defending and advancing the rights of immigrants through direct legal services, systemic advocacy, and community education.

 ## Our Values and Principles